Close Menu

 What should I pack for a trip to Iceland in January?

 Pack for cold and snowy weather.
 Essentials include waterproof and windproof outer layers, warm base layers, insulated mid-layers, warm hats, gloves, scarves, and sturdy waterproof boots with good traction.
-(See Also: Worst Time to Visit Caribbean 2025 – Avoiding the Hurricane Season)
+(See Also: Cheapest Time To Visit Shanghai – Budget Travel Secrets)

 Are there any special events or festivals in Iceland in January?